Mould affects roughly 70-80% of Australian homes.

 Mould affects everyone differently, with an individual’s reaction depending on the duration of exposure, their immune system and the type of mould they’re exposed to.

-For this reason, mould types are often grouped into one of three categories based on their health concern.
-These include:
+For this reason, mould types are often grouped into one of three categories based on their level of potential health risk.

 Allergenic Moulds (Low Risk)

 Allergenic moulds affect those prone to allergies or asthma.
 This applies to about 20-30% of the population who experience reactions as a result of exposure to allergens such as mould – a condition called allergic rhinitis.